pupil-labs/tag-aligner/README.md

 ### 0. Preparation

-1. Create a [RIM enrichment](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) just like an other.
+1. Create a [RIM enrichment](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) just like any other.
     * At least one of the recordings needs to contain an AprilTag marker with a known size, position, and orientation.
 This can be the scanning recording, but does not need to be.
     * Multiple tags may improve the accuracy.
 2. Download the enrichment data using the Pupil Cloud API.